djsudduth/keep-it-markdown/README.md

 **google_userid** = your-google-account-id (allows you to bypass typing in your id)
 **output_path** = path to where the output md files are created (if empty it is your install directory).
 Windows users use forward slashes, e.g. -> c:/md-files/export.
+**media_path** = location of the exported media files (images, audio) relative to your output_path.
+If the output_path is /mdexport and media_path is media/data, the media full path will be /mdexport/media/data.
+Media paths cannot start with /, mount or drive letter.

 ### Help and Options
 All KIM options can be discovered using